 There is NO direct road access to Ross Lake Resort!
 There are two different ways to reach Ross Lake.
-See which one applies to your trip below ...
+Please read the transportation definitions below ...

-This option is for those visiting for the day as well as campers and guests who do not want to take the ferry.
+This is the best option for people visiting for the day as well as campers and guests of the resort who do not want to use the Diablo Ferry.

 1. Park your car on HWY 20 at milepost 134 (the Ross Lake/Dam trailhead) and hike 1 mile down the trail.